Wang Renzhi: Career

-After graduating from the Renmin University of China in 1957, he engaged in research on history, logic, international communist movement, economic theory, and policy issues at the Political Research Office of the CCP Central Committee, the Marxist–Leninist Research Institute, and the National Development and Reform Commission.
+After graduating from the Renmin University of China in 1957, he carried out research on history, logic, the international communist movement, economic theory, and policy issues at the Political Research Office of the CCP Central Committee, the Marxist–Leninist Research Institute, and the National Development and Reform Commission.

-After the Cultural Revolution, in 1978, he served as a researcher and director of the Policy Research Office of the National Development and Reform Commission.
+After the Cultural Revolution, he served, from 1978, as a researcher and director of the Policy Research Office of the National Development and Reform Commission.

-In April 1982, he became deputy chief editor of the Red Flag magazine and executive secretary of the State Council Economic Research Center.
+In April 1982, he became deputy chief editor of Red Flag and executive secretary of the State Council Economic Research Center.

-He rose to become head of the Publicity Department of the Chinese Communist Party in February 1987, a position he held until December 1992.
+In February 1987, he was appointed head of the Publicity Department of the Chinese Communist Party, remaining in that post until December 1992.

-In November 1992, he was chosen as party secretary and vice president of the Chinese Academy of Social Sciences, a position at ministerial level.
-He died on 4 February 2025, age 91.
+In November 1992, he became party secretary and vice president of the Chinese Academy of Social Sciences, a ministerial-level post.
+He died on 4 February 2025 at the age of 91.